Smudge202/smudge202.github.io/_posts/2017-12-13-webforms-migrations.md

 ### Web Forms

 As a technology, I consider *ASP .Net Web Forms* to be worse than ASP Classic.
 The bastardisation of HTTP to better suit desktop minded developers, whilst a viable developer migration strategy for Microsoft, was in all other respects a mistake.
-ASP Classic was at least not all that different from *"modern"* scripting languages such as PHP, which whilst I might frown upon, have their uses.
-If all you've ever done is Web/Win Forms, this is going to be *real* tough.
-Everything you thought you knew about the web was a thinly veiled lie; you need to throw damn near all that knowledge away and start over.
+ASP Classic is at least not all that different from *"modern"* scripting languages such as PHP, which whilst I might not have any fondness for either, still have their uses.

-However, once you know enough about *ASP .Net MVC*, I recommend checking out existing articles such as [Rachel Appel's guide](http://rachelappel.com/integrating-aspnet-web-forms-and-aspnetmvc/) or the [WebForms to MVC section below](#web-forms-to-mvc-5) for a guide on sideloading Web Forms and MVC.
+Once you're comfortable with *ASP .Net MVC*, I recommend checking out existing articles such as [Rachel Appel's guide](http://rachelappel.com/integrating-aspnet-web-forms-and-aspnetmvc/) or the [WebForms to MVC section below](#web-forms-to-mvc-5) for a guide on sideloading Web Forms and MVC.
 This will allow you to introduce MVC mechanisms into your web application.
 Once the infrastructure is in place, all new work should be completed using the MVC architecture, and whenever a significant amount of work is required within an existing Web Form, consider moving the code to MVC instead (bearing in mind aforementioned pragmatic/dogmatic caveat).

-If you're wondering if there's any real benefit to MVC over Web Forms, the answer is categorically **YES**.
-Do it, do it as soon as possible, and never look back.
-I imagine that the only reason Web Forms continues to be supported by Microsoft is that there are some money-bag enterprise customers out there ~~ruining it for the rest of us~~ clinging on to their old systems and MS doesn't have the grit to tell them where to stick it.
-It's a truly awful tech, and that's coming from someone who was in that position once.
-I was *brought up* on Win & Web Forms.
-I get it.
-It's tough.
-But you **have** to move on.
+I'm not going to argue or even make a case for the merits of migrating from WebForms to MVC; I'd just end up ranting.

 Once you have the MVC side loading in place, check out the [Testing](#testing) section below for tips on how to more safely migrate heritage code.